mitxel-m/gdal-ecw-plugin/README.md

 _LEEME EN CASTELLANO [AQUI](README_es.md)_
-# Compiling and installing gdal ecw plugin on Linux Mint21 / Ubuntu 22.04
+# Compile and install gdal ecw plugin on Linux Mint21 / Ubuntu 22.04

 These are some personal memo notes.
 This repository is based on these two: